purescript-contrib/purescript-book/text/chapter5.md

 This makes the types and functions in that module available for use, but only by using the _qualified name_, like `Math.max`.
 This can be useful to avoid overlapping imports, or just to make it clearer which modules certain things are imported from.

 _Note_: it is not necessary to use the same module name as the original module for a qualified import.
-Shorter qualified names like `import Math as M` are possible, and quite common.
+Shorter qualified names like `import Data.Number as M` are possible, and quite common.

 ## Simple Pattern Matching